Business Model Breakdown

 Where the Revenue Comes From

-Subscription revenue (~95% of total revenue)
+Subscription software licenses (~90% of revenue)

-Professional services (~5% of total revenue)
+Professional services and support (~10% of revenue)

 Why It Works (Competitive Advantages)